remeda/remeda/docs/src/content/docs/v1/migration-environment.md

 The minimum TypeScript version our exported types are tested against is **5.1**, up from **4.2** in v1.

+We currently **don't** use any new language features that were only added in recent versions of TypeScript, but we might want to use them in the future without requiring a breaking change.

 ## Importing

 Remeda v2 builds its packaged files using [`tsup`](https://tsup.egoist.dev/)